 - 1. Select the fixtures you want to Align either manually or using a group. - 2.
-Press <ML Menu> then [Align Fixtures] (on Diamond 9 press <Align>). - 3.
+At the top level menu press <Fixture Tools>/<ML Menu> then [Align Fixtures]. - 3.
 Set the mask to include the attribute groups you want to copy (using the Attribute Bank buttons, or using the softkey options for exclude and include all attributes). - 4.
 Touch the select button of the fixture or group you want to copy the settings from. - 5.
-Press [Align].
+Press [Align]